heritai/insightbank-churn-dashboard/README.md

 -   **A/B Testing Framework**: Develop an integrated A/B testing framework to rigorously evaluate retention strategy effectiveness.
 -   **Automated Alerts**: Implement real-time notification systems for immediate alerts on high-risk customers.
 -   **Mobile Application**: Develop a native mobile application tailored for field teams and on-the-go access.
--   **API Integration**: Expose a robust RESTful API to facilitate seamless third-party integrations.
+-   **API Integration**: Expose a robust RESTful API for seamless third-party integrations.

 ---